 In this article, our experts explain how to implement an effective SEO-optimized content strategy.

 How do you identify your objectives and key performance indicators?

 The first step in defining a content marketing strategy is obviously to know your brand as a whole: what is its identity?
 What are its values and market positioning?
-In fact, each brand has its own history that needs to be known to develop a relevant content strategy.
-In addition to its history, it is also necessary to understand its products and services in order to define the target and the editorial line to follow.
+Each brand has its history that needs to be known to develop a relevant content strategy.
+In addition to its history, it is also necessary to understand its products and services to define the target and the editorial line to follow.

 Then comes a second step: defining the objectives, to refine the strategy accordingly.
 What do you want to achieve with your brand:

 – Increase customer loyalty?

 Based on these questions, you can guide the editorial strategy to meet the brand’s objectives.
 It is also necessary to set specific goals and key performance indicators that will help you drive the content strategy from start to finish.
 To do this, start by defining your SMART (Specific, Measurable, Attainable, Realistic, Timely) objectives.
 These are essential to set the milestones for an efficient content strategy.
 Let’s move on to key performance indicators.
 These data should be fixed from the start to set up forecasts and then evaluate your performance.
 These indicators can be: